wjschne/arrowheadr/README.md

 ## Installation

-This package is not on CRAN, but you can install the development version of arrowheadr like so:
+The development version of arrowheadr can be installed like so:

 ``` r
 # If needed, install the remotes package first.